minio/kes-docs/content/concepts/server-api.md

 |:--------:|:----------------------------:|:------------------:|
 | `DELETE` | `/v1/policy/delete/<policy>` | `application/json` |

-Delete a policy from KES server.
+Delete a policy from the KES server.

-All identities that have been assigned to this policy will lose all authorization privileges.
+**Caution:** All identities assigned to this policy  lose all authorization privileges.

-<details><summary>Example</summary>

 #### Sample Request
 ```bash